ZerdBG3/RAW/Features.md

   - ~~Level 1 (Abjuration School): Arcane Ward subsequent abjuration casts after the first of the day provides the correct `2*Spell Level THP`~~

 ## Actions
 * **Shove is an action (from bonus action).
-It's a spell container with the option to push (fixed 1.5 m) or knock prone**
+It's a spell container with the option to push (fixed 1.5 m) or knock prone.
+Can be used as part of your Extra Attack**
 * **Introduces Distract and Dodge as actions to player characters and summons (see Find Familiar)**
 * **Removes Bonus Action Cost from Jump and the Movement Cost is the same as the distance travelled**
 * **Throw and Improvised Weapon can no longer be used on enemies that are alive, and can't throw equipped items either.
 Throwing a weapon from inventory counts as an improvised weapon (`1d4 bludgeoning` damage)**
 * **Thrown Weapons now provide specific spells that correctly calculate Range, Attack Roll, and Damage Roll, while also allowing for Two-Weapon Fighting (and correctly applying Sneak Attack).
 The range shown is the long range, but it will show the Disadvantage UI if you're attacking outside the short range**
   - _PS.:This still wasn't done properly for magical weapons that are throwable_
-* **Help stabilises the target (Medicine `DC 10`), and the stabilised character is healed once out of combat.
-If the character is stabilised own their own by succeeding the Death Saving Throws, they will still require a Help Action (and the Medicine Check) or a cast of Spare The Dying to regain 1 HP.**
+* **Help stabilizes the target (Medicine `DC 10`), and the stabilized character is healed once out of combat.
+If the character is stabilized own their own by succeeding the Death Saving Throws, they will still require a Help Action (and the Medicine Check) to regain 1 HP.**

 ## Feats
 * **Shield Master: Gives Shove (both options) as a bonus action after attacking on your turn**